One of the first electrical engineering institutes in Germany

 since 2004 Prof. Stefan Tenbohlen (Head of institute)

-2014 Expansion by the Dep.
+2014 Expansion with the Dep.
 Grid Integration Renewable Energies (NEE)

 since 2014 Prof. Krzysztof Rudion (Head of department)